-You will cover a range of topics in relation to both small businesses and large businesses including starting a small business or the different types of business organisations, finance, marketing, people and operational management.
+Business Studies is an engaging and interesting subject that is up-to-date and relevant to the Business World around you.
+You will cover a range of topics in relation to both small businesses and large businesses including how to start a small business or the different types of business organisations, as well as how Business functions such as finance, marketing, people and operational management work day to day.
 These topics will be covered in lessons in preparation for the two examinations.
 You will also develop a range of skills including presentation, communication, problem solving and leadership.